 Outpatient programs are therefore ideal for individuals with commitments at school, at work, or to family members.
 Furthermore, outpatient programs work with clients to rebuild their lives in the outside world.
 They teach people new coping strategies and tools for managing their PTSD while ensuring their continued sobriety.

-NuView Treatment Center, a treatment center located in Los Angeles’ Westside, provides outpatient treatment at all levels of care.
+NuView Treatment Center, provides outpatient mental health treatment in Los Angeles at all levels of care.
 The programs we offer include:

 - Partial hospitalization programs (PHPs)